Fenusa ulmi - Elm Mining Sawfly

 Widely recorded throughout all of mainland Britain, as well as on Skye (Musgrove, 2023).

-Normally, Fenusa ulmi is an entirely black species.
+Fenusa ulmi is an almost entirely black species with only the legs sometimes brown.
 In the female, the sawsheath appears to be unreliable for identification.
 In this species the frons has lateral walls that are almost straight-sided and lateral foveae are contained within elongated, narrow furrows that extend above the frontal furrow.

 Eggs are deposited in the mid-veins of wych elm from where the larva forms a blister mine that often does not reach the leaf margin.
 The Kaliofenusa species appear to prefer suckers and regrowth.